 George Fox University participates in the Direct Loan Program for the Federal Subsidized Stafford Loan and the Federal Unsubsidized Stafford Loan.
 Eligibility for the Subsidized Stafford and the Unsubsidized Stafford is determined by filling out the FAFSA, being enrolled at least half-time and other enrollment factors.
 The federal government pays the interest on the Subsidized Stafford loan as long as you are enrolled for at least half-time.
 Students are responsible for the interest charged to their Unsubsidized Stafford Loan.
-The interest rate for 2012-13 for the Unsubsidized Stafford Loan will be 6.8%.
-Both loans have fixed interest rates.
+The interest rate for 2013-14 for the Graduate Unsubsidized Stafford Loan will be 5.41%.
+This loan has a fixed interest rate.
 Repayment begins 6 months after graduation or attending less than half-time.

 *Beginning July 1, 2012 all graduate Federal Direct Stafford loans will be unsubsidized.